Ko Pha-ngan Airport

 Ko Pha-ngan Airport is an unfinished airport that was under construction in 2012–2015 on Ko Pha-ngan, Surat Thani Province, Thailand.
 The airport was being built by Kan Air, a domestic Thai airline, who were reportedly spending 700-900 million baht.
 Kan Air planned to introduce flights to Ko Pha-ngan's neighboring islands, Ko Samui and Ko Tao, as well as three 80-minute flights daily to and from Bangkok's Don Mueang Airport.
-Construction was suspended indefinitely due to alleged violations of the law.
+Construction was suspended indefinitely due to alleged illegal encroachment of National Park land.